NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 }:

 # Assertions are optional and might be infeasible when package has huge amount
-# of feature flags, but in general improves user experience.
+# of feature flags, but in general improve user experience.
 assert enable_ssl -> with_openssl || with_wolfssl;

 stdenv.mkDerivation {